How to Afford School Expenses

 If you cannot afford to get your kids fitted or don’t feel the need to, Target has often come out on top for the best quality school shoes.

 If your kids are allowed to wear sneakers, Kmart, Big W and Target all have affordable shoes.
-My kids do a lot of sports so I prefer to get the best quality shoes I can for them.

 School Bags

-Always check stitching on the backpack you buy, the zipper, seams and pockets to make sure it will stand up to being used every day.
-I strongly believe in getting the best quality you can afford and expensive does not always equate to quality.
+When choosing a bag, always check the stitching, the zipper, seams and pockets to make sure it will stand up to being used every day.

 Lunchboxes

-Electrconics – iPads, Laptops, Phones etc.
+Electronics – iPads, Laptops, Phones etc.

 To Reduce Costs

 Ask the school exactly which devices are needed, why it is needed, what the children will be doing on it and if there are any payment plans or discounts with specific retailers.
-For example, our primary school stipulated iPads because they anticipated it would last until my kids left school (they lasted 5 years).

 Shop around, compare prices and make sure whichever device you purchase, you are getting the best rate on it.

-Look for cashback sites that let you know if there are cashback options available for what you want to purchase.
-You can sign up then install the extension in your browser so you can check it all online and claim right away.
+You can sign up and then install the extension in your browser so you can check it all online and claim right away.

-Opt for second hand or refurbished.
 If you decide to buy off gumtree, eBay or similar sites, or if you choose to buy from a reseller, make sure they are reputable, check everything thoroughly, buy in person, pay by PayPal for some protection and never do a bank transfer.
-Know what you are buying, the value and be cautious.

 Protect whatever you buy.
 Get screen protectors, cases and anything else you need to protect it plus add the electronics to your home and contents insurance policy.
-Many policies have the option for certain items to be insured outside the home.

 Excursions, Camps and Fundraisers